Paycheck Protection Program

-An applicant is ineligible to receive the PPP loan if, at the time of application submission, or at any time prior to loan dispersal, an applicant or an owner who has 20% or more equity in the applicant’s business, is the debtor in a bankruptcy proceeding.
+An applicant is not eligible for a PPP loan if, at the time of application submission or at any time before loan dispersal, an applicant or an owner with 20% or more equity in the applicant’s business is the debtor in a bankruptcy proceeding.

 What are the Paycheck Protection Program loan terms?

-Loans are guaranteed under the PPP under the same terms, conditions and processes as other Section 7(a) loans, with certain changes.
-The guarantee percentage for a PPP loan is 100%, no collateral or personal guarantees are required, the interest rate is 1% (calculated on a non-compounding, non-adjustable basis), and lenders can rely on borrower certifications to determine eligibility and the use of proceeds in processing PPP loans under delegated authority.
+With certain changes, PPP loan terms, conditions, and processes are the same as other Section 7(a) loans.
+The guaranteed percentage for a PPP loan is 100%, no collateral or personal guarantees are required, the interest rate is 1% — calculated on a non-compounding, non-adjustable basis — and lenders can rely on borrower certifications to determine eligibility and the use of proceeds in processing PPP loans under delegated authority.

-The SBA originally established a maturity of two years for PPP loans, but the Paycheck Protection Program Flexibility Act of 2020, signed on June 5, 2020, provided for a minimum maturity of five years for loans made on or after that date and allowed a borrower and lender that entered into a PPP loan before June 5, 2020 to mutually agree to extend the term to five years.
+The SBA originally established a maturity of two years for PPP loans, but the Paycheck Protection Program Flexibility Act of 2020, signed on June 5, 2020, provided for a minimum maturity of five years for loans made on or after that date.
+The act also allowed a borrower and lender that entered a PPP loan before June 5, 2020, to mutually agree to extend the term to five years.

 How do I apply for a Paycheck Protection Program loan?

+You can no longer apply for a Paycheck Protection Program loan.
 Applications for a first-time or second-draw PPP loan closed on May 31, 2021.
-The SBA had through June 30, 2021 to process lender applications submitted before June 1, 2021.
-An authorized representative of the applicant had to submit a Paycheck Protection Program Borrower Application Form (SBA Form 2483), or lender equivalent form, and payroll documentation to an SBA participating lender.
-An applicant for a second-draw PPP loan had to submit to the lender a Paycheck Protection Program Second-Draw Borrower Application Form (SBA Form 2483-SD), or lender equivalent form, including the required certifications and the required documentation.
+The SBA had until June 30, 2021, to process lender applications submitted before June 1, 2021.
+An authorized representative of the applicant had to submit a Paycheck Protection Program Borrower Application Form — SBA Form 2483 — or lender equivalent form and payroll documentation to an SBA participating lender.
+An applicant for a second-draw PPP loan had to submit to the lender a Paycheck Protection Program Second-Draw Borrower Application Form — SBA Form 2483-SD — or lender equivalent form, including the required certifications and the required documentation.

-The SBA has developed a new borrower application form for Schedule C PPP loan borrowers that elect to use gross income to calculate their owner replacement amount.
-First-time PPP loan borrowers use SBA Form 2483-C and second-draw PPP loan borrowers use SBA Form 2483-SD-C. Borrowers will be required to disclose their total amount of gross income on the form.
+The SBA developed a new borrower application form for Schedule C PPP loan borrowers who elected to use gross income to calculate their owner replacement amount.
+First-time PPP loan borrowers used SBA Form 2483-C and second-draw PPP loan borrowers used SBA Form 2483-SD-C. Borrowers were required to disclose their total gross income on the form.

 Does the PPP loan have to be paid back?

-A PPP loan is fully forgivable if the proceeds are used to pay payroll costs, including salaries and employee benefits, and certain other non-payroll costs.
-The CARES Act provides that if a PPP loan recipient utilizes the loan for payroll and other listed expenses, the loan may be forgiven in an amount equal to those costs.
-Borrowers must apply for forgiveness within 10 months after the last day of the covered period, otherwise the PPP loan payments are no longer deferred, and borrowers will begin making loan payments to their PPP lender.
+The PPP loan does not have to be paid back and is entirely forgivable if the proceeds were used to cover payroll costs, including salaries and employee benefits and certain other non-payroll costs.
+The CARES Act provides that if a PPP loan recipient utilized the loan for payroll and other listed expenses, the loan may be forgiven in an amount equal to those costs.
+Borrowers must apply for forgiveness within 10 months after the last day of the covered period; otherwise, the PPP loan payments are no longer deferred, and borrowers will begin making loan payments to their PPP lender.

 How do I apply for Paycheck Protection Program loan forgiveness?

-The U.S. Small Business Administration has released details on a SBA’s Direct Forgiveness portal that allows borrowers with Paycheck Protection Program (PPP) loans of $150,000 and under to submit their forgiveness applications on the SBA’s web portal or another lender.
-The SBA has also released Interim Final Rules (IFR) explaining the direct borrower forgiveness process, appeals deferment, and the COVID Revenue Reduction Score [SBA Release No. 21-58].
+You can apply for PPP loan forgiveness through the SBA’s Direct Forgiveness portal, which allows borrowers with Paycheck Protection Program loans of $150,000 and under to submit their forgiveness applications on the SBA’s web portal or another lender.
+The SBA has also released Interim Final Rules (IFR) explaining the direct borrower forgiveness process, appeals deferment, and the COVID Revenue Reduction Score — SBA Release No. 21-58.

-What are the steps to apply for the PPP loan forgiveness?
+What are the steps to apply for PPP loan forgiveness?

-- Compile all required documents, including tax forms, bank statements, payment receipts.
+- Compile all required documents, including tax forms, bank statements, and payment receipts.